jumbledFox/jumbledfox.github.io/res/breakout/index.md

 One from [Voxd_56](https://www.youtube.com/channel/UCPC8U9a_QynXTqxltuER9ZA), who I met on a discord server about [somebody](https://www.youtube.com/@TomInbound) remaking the old video game PLOK!

-And one from [Phi](https://phi.rip/)!
-Who made a lovely level pack, including renditions of the two of us :3 (and also she has [SUCH a cool website](https://phi.rip/))
+And two from [Phi](https://phi.rip/)!
+Who made a lovely level pack of animals, including renditions of us :3 and an epic pride month pack!! (and also she has [SUCH a cool website](https://phi.rip/))

 Seeing other peoples level packs on here really brightens my day.